-Note: For more detailed information, refer to EIA-RS Serial Communications (916-054).
+Note: See EIA-RS Serial Communications (916-054) for a more detailed discussion.

 - Connect the DF868 to the personal computer - Check the DF868 baud rate setting - Set up the personal computer's terminal software - Transfer the log files to the personal computer.